Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

    </div>

-1. `Shopify.Utils.graphqlProxy` is now `shopify.utils.graphqlProxy`, and it takes the body as an argument instead of parsing it from the body.
+1. `Shopify.Utils.graphqlProxy` is now `shopify.utils.graphqlProxy`, and it takes the body as an argument instead of parsing it from the request.
 This will make it easier for apps to use a body parser with this function.
    <div>Before

    ```ts